 MailChimp is free and it’s great when you’re starting off, but when you need something a little more powerful ConvertKit can help.

 You’ll need to offer a free incentive like a short ebook, a checklist, a PDF, a video or something of value… that readers will exchange their email addresses for.

-For example, I created 101 Writing Prompts that visitors for this site can get for free if they subscribe.
+For example, I created 101 Writing Prompts that visitors to this site can get for free if they subscribe.

-I also recommend asking new email subscriber what they’re struggling with right now.
+I also recommend asking new email subscribers what they’re struggling with right now.

 This is a great way of connecting with your readers and also finding ideas for things to write about.